segmentio/segment-docs/src/connections/destinations/catalog/actions-hubspot-cloud/index.md

 ## Getting started

 > info ""
-> Before you begin, you'll need to generate a Private App in HubSpot.
+> Before you begin, you need to generate a Private App in HubSpot.
 To generate a Private App from the HubSpot dashboard, navigate to **Integrations > Private Apps**.
+>
-Segment requires the following scopes: `business-intelligence`, `crm.objects.contacts.read`, `crm.objects.contacts.write`, `crm.schemas.contacts.read`, `crm.objects.companies.read`, `crm.objects.companies.write`, and `crm.schemas.companies.read`.
+> Segment requires the following scopes: `business-intelligence`, `crm.objects.contacts.read`, `crm.objects.contacts.write`, `crm.schemas.contacts.read`, `crm.objects.companies.read`, `crm.objects.companies.write`, and `crm.schemas.companies.read`.
 For more information, see HubSpot's [Private Apps](https://developers.hubspot.com/docs/api/private-apps){:target="_blank"} article.

 1. From the Segment web app, navigate to **Connections > Catalog**.
 2. Search for **HubSpot Cloud Mode (Actions)** in the Destinations Catalog, and select the destination.